 A criminal record or arrest in the past can haunt you and make your life difficult.
-The smallest of criminal records could prove as a hindrance in getting a job or finding a place to rent.
-Even if you were not convicted under a criminal case, a record of the arrest or criminal prosecution remains.
-Most employers and landlords dictate individuals to sign a self-declaration form that states they do not have a criminal record or arrest in the past.
+The smallest of criminal records could hinder getting a job or finding a place to rent.
+Even if you were not convicted under a criminal case, a history of the arrest or criminal prosecution remains.
+Most employers and landlords dictate individuals to sign a self-declaration form that states they do not have a criminal record or detention in the past.
 The good news is that the records can be sealed away from public view.
-The process can be complex and arduous.
-Hiring an expungement attorney can speed the process and aid you in overcoming complex situations.
+However, the process can be complex and arduous.
+Hiring an expungement attorney can speed the process and aid you in overcoming difficult situations.

 The eligibility criteria for getting criminal records expunged depends on the following factors:

-Certain serious felonies that cannot be expunged across states in the US.
+Certain serious felonies cannot be expunged across states in the US.
 These include:

 Expungement procedures vary from state to state and can be complex.
-Typically, an individual is required to file a petition for expungement in the same court in which the criminal proceedings took place.
+Typically, an individual must file a petition for expungement in the same court in which the criminal proceedings took place.
 The requirements and procedure for filing expungement vary widely from state to state.
 Some states require an applicant to submit or serve papers to the district attorneys.
-In other states, the applicant is required to prepare a legal document known as the order of expungement that is signed by the judge.
+In other states, the applicant must prepare a legal document known as the order of expungement that the judge signs.
 Each petition filed only addresses a single case.
 If a person requires the expungement of multiple cases, they should file a petition for each of the cases.
 After the filing of the petition, a judge reviews the petitioner’s file and evaluates it to ascertain whether it meets the jurisdiction’s criteria for expungement.
-In certain situations, a court hearing can be required after which the judge decides whether or not to grant the expungement.
-Besides this, individual courts may have their exclusive procedural rules regarding expungement cases that the petitioner would have to fulfill.
+In certain situations, a court hearing can be required, after which the judge decides whether or not to grant the expungement.
+Besides this, individual courts may have exclusive procedural rules regarding expungement cases that the petitioner would have to fulfill.

-If the petitioner is granted an expungement, they must provide and distribute the copies of the order to all the law enforcement agencies that may have records related to the criminal proceedings.
-The court clerk where the criminal proceedings were held usually maintains the main file but records of the proceedings can be in the possession of the police department, the sheriff’s department, jail, probation or parole officer, as well as any other agency involved in community service or other requirements.
+If the petitioner is granted an expungement, they must provide and distribute copies of the order to all the law enforcement agencies that may have records related to the criminal proceedings.
+The court clerk where the criminal proceedings were held usually maintains the main file, but records of the proceedings can be in possession of the police department, the sheriff’s department, jail, probation or parole officer, as well as any other agency involved in the community service or other requirements.

 Hiring an expungement attorney can benefit you in the following ways: